mdeshon/sedafu/README.md

 # sedafu
 A security analytics framework.
-Data Fusion for Security.
+Data Fusion for Security. by Markus De Shon

 ## Introduction
-by Markus De Shon

 sedafu is a framework and a proof-of-concept implementation of a "Multisensor Data Fusion" approach to security analytics.
-This approach grew out of my experience with security analysis since 2000, attempts to define what automated analysis would look like, and attempts to implement automated analysis.
+This approach grew out of my experience with security analysis since 2000, and attempts to define what automated analysis would look like, and attempts to implement automated analysis.